 ModCloth Cares for Its Customers

-Because ModCloth is an online retailer, it can track what its customers like and want and create programs that not only benefit the customer but also keep ModCloth at the cutting edge of fashion.
+Because ModCloth is an online retailer, it can track what its customers like and create programs that not only benefit the customer but also keep ModCloth at the cutting edge of fashion.

 In 2009, ModCloth developed a Be the Buyer program, where the customers act as virtual fashion buyers for the company.
 ModCloth posts potential designs on the site and asks for customers to select which ones they love.
 This enables the company to invest only in products that customers will love and buy, and it also allows the customers to have an input and to be the first to purchase and wear their latest designs.

 Several other innovative programs have helped ModCloth to become one of the most successful vintage retailers online.
 Their Fit for Me app allows customers to enter their measurements (height, bra, waist and hips) into the app, which then selects fashions from their database of merchandise that would suit that particular body shape and size.
 These selections come from thousands of reviews posted by customers who have actually worn the selected items.
 The company has also created a Style Gallery where customers post photos of themselves wearing ModCloth fashions that they have purchased.
 Another feature is a Make the Cut program.
 Beginning in 2012, customers were invited to design and sketch fashions and submit them to ModCloth where popular vote would determine the favorites, and the winners’ creations could be turned into actual merchandise.